 - Don’t overpay for a vehicle.
 The more you reduce the price of your new car, the easier it will be to pay it off.

 - Consider cars with higher residual values when buying.
 The faster a car depreciates, the more at risk you become.
-To see the five-year depreciation schedule for any new or used car, check out Edmunds’ True Cost to Own.)

 If being upside down in a loan is unavoidable, consider whether you’re willing to accept a little risk.
 If your car was totaled, could you survive for a few months sharing a car or replacing it with a cheaper car that allowed you to finish paying off your old loan?